9 AWS Security Best Practices: Securing Your AWS Cloud

 Data leakage is a major worry for businesses, with more than 60% ranking it as their top cloud security risk.
 As previously stated, cloud computing necessitates enterprises ceding some control to the CSP.

-If a breach or attack occurs at the cloud service provider, your firm will not only lose its data and intellectual property.
+If a breach or attack occurs at the cloud service provider, your company will not only lose its data and intellectual property.
 Still, it will also be held liable for any related damages.

 Lack of visibility